wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 ### Infrastructure

-Windows Virtual Desktop can be used in a cloud-only organizations or in a hybrid environment.
+Windows Virtual Desktop can be used in a cloud-only organization or in a hybrid environment.
 Your infrastructure needs the following things to support Windows Virtual Desktop.

 For hybrid environments: